Bob Klepac Exterminating Service

 The company is licensed for 4 service categories, including pest control, termite treatment, lawn & landscape care, and wildlife removal.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Customers have rated Bob Klepac Exterminating Service 5 out of 5 stars on Google, with 22 reviews reflecting their service track record in Bay City.
+Customers have rated Bob Klepac Exterminating Service 5 out of 5 stars, with 20+ reviews reflecting their service track record in Bay City.

 Also listed on Google as